fridaysystems/inventory-presser/readme.txt

 == Changelog ==

+= 10.2.0 =
+* [Added] Adds CSS for the Grid widget and shortcode.
+Previously, the styles that styled this widget lived in the _dealer theme.
+* [Fixed] Fixes a bug where menu args were assumed to exist before using them to identify a specific menu this plugin modifies.

 = 10.1.0 =
 * [Added] Adds a `newest first` parameter to the Inventory Grid Widget and Shortcode